rutkat/python-fullstack/README.md

 # My Python full-stack code templates

-This is where I publish my learnings and progress of learning web development with AI, agents, including LLMs, machine learning, user interfaces and more...

 ## Description

 Follow me here on github for updates if you're into Python, web dev and artificial intelligence.